emilyfuhrman/emilyfuhrman.github.io/projects.md

 sitemap:
   priority: 0.9
 ---
-A full list of projects, including client work and academic collaborations.
+A full list of projects, including commissions and academic collaborations.